-The Enterprise File Synchronization and Sharing Market is segmented by Service (Managed Services, Professional Services), Size of Enterprise (Small and Medium Enterprises, Large Enterprises), Deployment (Cloud, On-premise), End-user Vertical (Banking & Financial Services and Insurance, Legal, Media & Entertainment, Education, Government, IT & Telecom, Logistics & Retail, Manufacturing), and Geography.
+The Enterprise File Synchronization and Sharing Market is segmented by Service (Managed Services, Professional Services), Size of Enterprise (Small and Medium Enterprises, Large Enterprises), Deployment (Cloud, On-premise), End-user Vertical (IT & Telecom, Banking, Financial Services, and Insurance, Retail, Manufacturing, Education, Government), and Geography.

 ABOUT THIS REPORT